synaptics-astra/doc/linux/index.rst

 IP Forwarding and NAT need to be configured to forward traffic coming from be new wireless network.

-The following is an example of using iptables to configure NAT and save the new rules to /etc/iptables/iptables.rules so that they can be loaded at boot::
+The following is an example of using iptables to forward traffic over the ethernet inferface using NAT.
+Add the new rules to /etc/iptables/iptables.rules so that they can be loaded at boot::

     iptables –F